Sonoran-Software/Sonoran-Store-Docs/power-grid/advanced-documentation.md

   TriggerClientEvent(GetCurrentResourceName() .. "::UpdateDB", -1, cameraDatabase)
 end)
 ```

+> The event above and the one below **must** use the `RegisterNetEvent` native, this is to avoid possible issues believed to be caused by resource load order in the server.cfg {.is-danger}

 When a power system is repaired a similar event will be triggered an example from the same script is below:
 ```lua